keelanstuart/mqme/README.md

 # mqme
-mqme - A network message queing library written in C++ for Windows platforms (x86 / x64)
+mqme - A network message queuing library written in C++ for Windows platforms (x86 / x64)